hyperledger-archives/iroha-api/source/includes/_queries.md

 ### Purpose

-In case when a list of transactions per user is needed, `GetAccountTransactions` query can be formed.
+In a case when a list of transactions per user is needed, `GetAccountTransactions` query can be formed.

-Given this Query, in successful case Iroha returns `TransactionsResponse`, which is a collection of transactions.
+Given this Query, in successful case, Iroha returns `TransactionsResponse`, which is a collection of transactions.

 ### Structure